LottePitcher/CodegardenBar/README.md

 - If using postman, edit the collection variables with your host(baseUrl) and admin passwords

 ### Running the app

 - Serve the static website files that hold the app that shows the bartending (https://github.com/LottePitcher/CGBarFrontend)
-- Open the visual studio project and run the backend project, it should open a webpage with an https url
+- Open the visual studio project and run the backend project, it should open a webpage with an https url.
+Append `/status/ping` to the url to confirm it's working (there is no default page).
 - Run your tunneling software (ngrok) on that https url, you should get a url like this `https://3e3c31de0a42.ngrok.io`
+- Ensure that the static website is using the correct `baseUrl`

-### Register twitter webhooks
+### Register Twitter webhooks

-- Register your tunnel url by sending a get request (with adminPassword header) to /TwitterAdmin/RegisterWebhook (or use postman)
+- Register your tunnel url:
+  - send a get request (with adminPassword header) to `/TwitterAdmin/RegisterWebhook` (or use postman)
-- Request an appAuthorization Pin by sending a get request (with adminPassword header) to /TwitterAdmin/StartSubscribeToAccount (or use postman)
+- Request an appAuthorization Pin:
+  - send a get request (with adminPassword header) to `/TwitterAdmin/StartSubscribeToAccount` (or use postman)
-- Browse the twitter url in that response and obtain the pin
+  - browse the twitter url in that response (having logged in to the correct twitter account first) to obtain the pin
+- Finish registration:
-- Finish registration by sending a get request (with adminPassword header) to /TwitterAdmin/StartSubscribeToAccount (or use postman) with authkey paramater to the key from the 2nd response and pin paramter to the pin obtained from twitter
+  - send a get request (with adminPassword header) to `/TwitterAdmin/SubscribeToAccount` (or use postman) using:
+    - authkey: the key from the `StartSubscribeToAccount` response
+    - pin: the pin obtained from twitter url

 ### To do every time your tunnel url changes

-- Update appsetttings.json.local host
+- Update appsettings.json.local Host
 - Update postman collection baseUrl
-- Rerun twitter registration
+- Rerun Twitter webhooks registration process